-A few years later, Chrimes offers a telling observation: "...what exactly it was that moved...Buckingham to rebel (against Richard) is likely to remain conjectural."
-He briefly wonders about Morton and cites the divergent accounts of his role provided by Vergil and More.
-But then, apparently without much regard for what he is actually saying, he goes on: "Whatever Buckingham's precise process of mind may have been, there can be little doubt that the chief spinner of plots so far as Henry's future was concerned, was his own mother, Margaret Beaufort."
+that the chief spinner of plots so far as Henry's future was concerned, was his own mother, Margaret Beaufort."
 That the two matters could be closely linked seems to have escaped him.
-Chrimes describes Margaret elsewhere as the "chief schemer on behalf of Henry" and, along with Morton, as a prime mover in the original plot.55 Most recently, Ross seems disinclined to think about her very much.
+Chrimes describes Margaret elsewhere as the "chief schemer on behalf of Henry" and, along with Morton, as a prime mover in the original plot.59

+Most recently, Charles Ross seems disinclined to think about her very much.
 In a footnote he allows that she was sending messages to her son, but says that Reginald Bray (her man) was recruiting rebels "to accept Buckingham's scheme."
 On the next page he apparently has second thoughts about whose schemes Bray was peddling; now Buckingham, Elizabeth Woodville, Henry and Margaret are intriguing together, while "the master-mind behind the entire plan may well have been the wily John Morton, bishop of Ely."
 Ross has the grace to admit that the evidence on this point is contradictory.
-Further on, he provides evidence that Margaret was probably the one to warn Morton--and, through him, Henry--of the attempt to lay hands on him in Brittany in 1484.
-And, finally, Ross also bestows the important-sounding, but ultimately empty accolade of "prime mover" on her.56
+Further on, he provides evidence that Margaret was probably the one to warn Morton-and, through him, Henry-of the attempt to lay hands on him in Brittany in 1484.
+And, finally, Ross also bestows on her the important-sounding, but ultimately empty accolade of "prime mover."60

-Gentlemen: This is absurd!
+Gentlemen: this is absurd!
 Can it be that we still hold such a constrained view of the working of a woman's wit that we refuse to wonder just what this same wit might contrive?
 No such hesitancy is apparent when we built our paper cases against Richard, Henry, Buckingham, or even Morton, for that matter; does it occur to no one that it might also be worthwhile to take the lady seriously?
-While it may be easier to admire than to analyze her countless virtues, the analysis is long overdue.57
+While it may be easier to admire than to analyze her countless virtues, the analysis is long overdue.61

-(f) So far as we know, Margaret was in London--certainly at the time of Richard's coronation--and probably for some time before and after.
-This put her in exactly the right place at the right time to be...a prime mover, if you please!

-(3) Margaret's guilt may provide a better explanation for Elizabeth Woodville's later behavior than does Buckingham's.
-I suggest that Elizabeth could have accepted the notion of Buckingham's guilt, even benefitting Henry as it obviously did, so long as she believed that Buckingham was acting in his own interests and for his own selfaggrandizement (either as kingmaker or king).
+- (g) So far as we know, Margaret was in London-certainly at the time of Richard's coronation-and probably for some time before and after.
+This put her in exactly the right place at the right time to be...a prime mover, if you please! - 3.
+Margaret's guilt may provide a better explanation for Elizabeth Woodville's later behavior than does Buckingham's.
+I suggest that Elizabeth could have accepted the notion of Buckingham's guilt, even benefiting Henry as it obviously did, so long as she believed that Buckingham was acting in his own interests and for his own self-aggrandizement (either as kingmaker or king).
 Henry, an exile on the Continent, would be held blameless.
 There is no reason to believe that he had any contact with Buckingham before the latter left London, and no way, in any case, for Henry to go about the dangerous business of persuading Buckingham, from such a distance, to join his cause or do away with the Princes, with any assurance of success.
 What Elizabeth could not accept, however, would be the knowledge that someone else, acting in Henry's behalf, had planted the idea of getting rid of the Princes in Buckingham's head.
-The most likely person to have undertaken such a project is Margaret.

-(4) Similarly, Margaret's guilt via her influence on Buckingham can also explain Henry's later behavior, including any uncertainties he may have had as to whether the deed had actually been carried out.
+The most likely person to have undertaken such a project is Margaret. - 4.
+Similarly, Margaret's guilt via her influence on Buckingham can also explain Henry's later behavior, including any uncertainties he may have had as to whether the deed had actually been carried out. - 5.
+If one insists upon finding particular significance in Buckingham's efforts to speak to Richard in person prior to his execution, Margaret's involvement would provide the perfect reason.